 Sacrament of Reconciliation

-Reconciliation is resuming its regular schedule wth the following changes:
+Reconciliation is resuming its regular schedule back in the Confessional with the following change:

 The penitent is required to wear a mask, and Father Baxter will also be wearing a mask.